aleesteele/my-website-v2/_drafts/all-the-papers-i-ve-written-in-graduate-school.md

 ---
 Dear all,

-Man, so much for using this blog!
+So much for using this blog!
 Sorry about the long break.
-Between graduate school and the pandemic, I've been struggling to keep with writing regularly for anything not directly related to work and research.
+Between graduate school and the pandemic, I've been struggling to keep up with writing regularly for anything not directly related to work and research.

-The funny thing about having a blog during times of Twitter, Instagram, Medium, and Substack is that blogging feels distinctly.
-I love that I own the information (I think!
-Does my CMS system, Forestry.io own it?)
+The funny thing about having a blog during times of Twitter, Instagram, Medium, Substack, and TinyLetter is that blogging feels distinctly like speaking into the abyss.
+What role do they play these days?
+There's no ready-set audience, no possibility of payment, no algorithmic recommendation system.
+There's no comment section for feedback.
+No google ad-words.
+Just me and my lonely CMS, writing into/at the digital abyss.

+Yet, there's something that I really like about this space.
+It feels like my own little patch of the world wide web.
+I guess in a lot of ways, it feels like a [digital garden](https://tomcritchlow.com/2019/02/17/building-digital-garden/).
+I'm currently building one for thoughts that aren't blog-worthy, but

+This POV has two problems.
+The first is the obvious one – why do these musings have to be public in the first place?

+1. What is the role of a diary anymore?
+2.

+But, it's weird to recognize how used I am to real-time feedback, and the call/response that social platforms give content makers of any time.

 Graduate school has been a trip.
 In many ways, it